xx-liu-2244/CV_logo_detection/README.md

 * The model must run in GPU <br />

 ### Import the Dataset :floppy_disk:
-The required raw data utilised to run the model and to make predictions can be downloaded from the following [dropbox link](https://www.dropbox.com/s/nkoxs4boe8m48xf/DLCV_logo_project.tar.gz?dl=0).
+The required raw data utilised to run the model and to make predictions can be downloaded from the following [Dropbox link](https://www.dropbox.com/s/nkoxs4boe8m48xf/DLCV_logo_project.tar.gz?dl=0).
 It contains the `train` folder with all the images and the respective annotations in `annot_train.csv`.
 To unzip it, run the following command:
 ```
 $tar -xvf DLCV_logo_project.tar.gz
 ```